Messages of health, balance from the abbey

 AFL: You spend time volunteering at Saint Meinrad Archabbey.
 You also obtained permission to interview elderly monks for the book.
 What surprised you the most about the monks and their lifestyles?

-attempting to achieve what I was teaching in my basic health education classes
+Engs: They were attempting to achieve what I was teaching in my basic health education classes at

 For example, they drink wine in moderation.
 Wine is served at the evening meal.
 They serve well balanced meals with a choice of entrees that include those with and without meat.
 A salad bar is always available.
 The previous Abbot, Archabbot Lambert Reilly, deemed a "no smoking" policy to improve the health of his monks in the late 1990s, something considered controversial by monks who smoked.
 However, out of obedience to the abbot and community, the monks and monastery and all its buildings are now smoke free.